Resource Page for Parents

 What are thyroid hormones, and what do they do?
 Thyroid hormones increase the rate at which most cells function.
 Thyroglobulin is made in thyroid cells, and is the scaffold to which thyroid hormones are made out of iodide and through enzymes to form T4 on one end, and T3 on its other.
 These are then secreted from the thyroid cells into the bloodstream, where they are available for use by other cells.

 Most of what is made and released by the thyroid gland is T4, and is taken up and used by cells after transformation into T3.
-Some of that T3 is then released back into the circulation - up to 80% of the circulating T3!
-Each cell responds to T4 and T3 with a different action.
+Some of that T3 is then released back into the circulation, comprising up to 80% of the circulating T3!
+Each cell responds to T4 and T3 with a different action, generally increasing the work within a cell.
 In general, T4 and T3 thyroid hormones increase the rate of a cell's metabolism so that its actions and its rate of growth are increased.
-Thyroid hormones support normal body processes: if T4 and T3 are low, the system works too slowly, and if they are high, the system works too quickly.
+Thyroid hormones support normal body processes: if T4 and T3 are too low, the system works poorly, and too slowly, and if they are high, the system works overly rapid and intensively.
 Either way - too low or too high - people generally don't feel at their best, often feeling too tired.

 What is hypothyroidism?
 Hypothyroidism is the state of too little thyroid hormone.
 Signs and symptoms (what is observed and what is felt) include: Low energy, slow heart rate, low blood pressure, slow intestines (constipation), dry skin, thinning hair and brows, slow growth, weight gain, decreased urination and puffiness, depression and difficulty learning.
 When thyroid hormones are low, and the pituitary gland is healthy, TSH will rise to an abnormally high level.
 When the level of TSH is high, thyroid function is confirmed as low.